Hearthstone’s Saviors of Uldum expansion brings back Quests and the League of Explorers

 Saviors of Uldum will bring back the characters from made famous in the 2015 League of Explorers set: Elise Starseeker, Brann Bronzebeard, Reno Jackon, and Sir Finley Mrrgglton.
 It also bringing back Quests, a kind of card that gives players a task and a special reward for completing it.
 Quests were introduced in the 2017 expansion Journey to Un’Goro.
 This is the first set to bring them back as a group, although Elise also showed up in Journey to Un’Goro.

-Quests had a mixed reception, with many fans loving the idea but feeling that the excitation was lacking.
-Some Quests were powerful, like the one for Rogue that had to be nerfed several times, but many of them were to weak to see any play.
+Quests had a mixed reception, with many fans loving the idea but feeling that the execution was lacking.
+Some Quests were powerful, like the one for Rogue that had to be nerfed several times, but many of them were too weak to see any play.
 This new set gives Blizzard a chance to take another swing at the concept.

 The expansion is also adding a new keyword: Reborn.
 Cards with the Reborn tag come back to life with 1 health after dying.